ckeditor/ckeditor5-package-generator/packages/create-ckeditor5-plugin/README.md

-Create CKEditor 5 Plugin
+CKEditor 5 Package Generator
 ========================

-`create-ckeditor5-plugin` is a tool for plugins creators that creates a new package with the development environment that allows creating a new plugin for CKEditor 5..
+`ckeditor5-package-generator` is a tool for package creators that creates a new package with the development environment that allows creating a new plugin for CKEditor 5.

 ## Table of contents